Indispensable Recruitment Campus presents,

-I started my career as a secretary in the early 90s, a position I held for about 12 years.
-My career path then led me to sales as a major account representative, a position I held for a little over 10 years.
-Bringing my secretarial background with me, the president of the company slowly delegated me all the administrative tasks in support of the sales team, while simultaneously executing my role as a representative.
-Over the years, I realized that working as an assistant was my passion.
+I started my career as a secretary in the early ‘90s, a position I held for about 12 years.
+My career path then led me to sales as a major account representative, where I stayed for a little over 10 years.
+Making the most of my secretarial experience, the company’s president gradually delegated all the administrative tasks supporting the sales team to me, while I continued to carry out my role as a representative.
+Over the years, I realized that being an administrative assistant was my passion.

-Seven years ago, I left the company and my position as a representative, and I have since been working as an assistant to the CEO, as well as the president and the two vice-presidents of the construction division.
+Seven years ago, I left the company and my work as an account representative.
+Ever since, I have been working as assistant to the CEO, the president and the two vice presidents in the construction division.

-Today, I want to pass on my knowledge and expertise to the next generation and help them discover the beautiful profession of executive assistant.
+Today, I want to pass on my knowledge and expertise to the next generation and help them discover the wonderful profession of executive assistant.

 Executive Assistant to the Assistant General Director - Centre de services scolaire des Mille-Îles

 I have over 30 years of experience in secretarial work.
-I was a member of the executive of the APSAQ (Administrative Support Staff Association of Quebec) for 2 years.
-I was also part of a committee for the succession program for executive assistants of an organization.
+I was a member of the executive team of the APSAQ (Administrative Support Staff Association of Quebec) for two years.
+I also served on a committee for an organization’s executive assistant succession program.

-Since October 2018, I have been working at the Centre de services scolaire des Mille-Îles, in a managerial position as an executive assistant for the Assistant General Director, Mr. Dominique Robert.
-I am very happy to have moved into this position; my job is a perfect fit in my career path.
+Since October 2018, I have been working at the Centre de services scolaire des Mille-Îles in a management position as Executive Assistant to the Assistant General Director, Dominique Robert.
+I am very happy to have moved into this position; my job is a perfect fit for my career aspirations.

-For me, giving back is fundamental and it is ingrained in me.
-It is not just about teaching someone something, it is how you do it that's important.
+For me, giving back is fundamental and a part of who I am.
+It’s not just about teaching someone something: it’s how you do it that's important.
 The next generation is essential.

 Executive Assistant to the President and CEO - WSP

-To use the words of a famous and likeable character from Uderzo and Goscinny, I fell into the administrative support business somewhat by accident.
-After a stay in English-speaking countries, I came back to Quebec in 1999 and took a job as a receptionist in a Montreal fashion company, out of necessity to pay the rent.
+To paraphrase the words of Asterix, I fell into the administrative support business somewhat by accident.
+After a stay in English-speaking regions, I came back to Quebec in 1999 and took a job as a receptionist at a Montreal fashion company out of necessity, to pay the rent.

-One thing leading to another, with the help of bilingualism, I acquired administrative skills through temporary positions as an administrative assistant and customer service representative.
-A great opportunity came up in 2001 during an interview, when an instant chemistry took place between the vice-president of a large pharmaceutical company and I, and I obtained my first executive assistant position, despite the little experience I had.
-The first lesson I learned as an executive assistant is that beyond skills, the key to a successful collaboration between a manager and his or her assistant lies in the compatibility of their personalities and the bond of their professional relationship.
-The rest can be learned!
+One thing led to another and thanks to my bilingualism, I picked up administrative skills through temporary positions as an administrative assistant and customer service representative.
+A great opportunity came up in 2001 during an interview, when there was instant chemistry between me and the vice-president of a large pharmaceutical company, and I obtained my first executive assistant position despite my limited experience.
+The first lesson I learned as an executive assistant is that, along with skills, the keys to successful collaboration between a manager and his or her assistant are compatible personalities and a close working relationship.
+All the rest can be learned!

-Over the years and with the inspiring leaders I have worked with, I have come to understand the importance of my role with the business leaders I support.
-From them taking the time to ask my opinion, I have learned to recognize the confidence they have in my skills and my judgment.
-I have found, through the projects they ask me to be involved in, that they believe in the added value of the perspective of the person they entrust with their professional lives and their daily agenda.
+Over the years and with help from the inspiring leaders I have worked with, I have come to understand how important my role is to the business leaders I support.
+When they take the time to ask for my opinion, I recognize the confidence they show in my skills and judgment.
+Through the projects they ask me to take on, I sense that they believe in the added value I can provide as the person they entrust with their professional lives and day-to-day schedules.

-Today, I would like for the administrative and executive assistant career to be more valued, not just a default position, but a promising professional choice.
-The choice to be in a logistical and advisory position with the greatest leaders of today and tomorrow.
+Today, I would like the career of administrative or executive assistant to be valued more highly—not just as a fallback position, but as a rewarding professional choice: the choice to play a logistical and advisory role with the greatest leaders of today and tomorrow.

-When I learned about the mentoring program at L'indispensable, I was immediately charmed.
-How I wish I had the opportunity to seek advice in difficult situations.
-How I wish I had known years ago what I know today and how I wish I knew today what I will know in a few years.
-The mentoring program not only enables the sharing of valuable knowledge in a profession where the demand is constant, but it also enables the valorization of an irreplaceable job in corporate environments.
+When I learned about the mentoring program at Indispensable Recruitment, I was immediately won over.
+How I wish I had had the opportunity to seek advice in difficult situations!
+How I wish I had known years ago what I know today, and how I wish I knew today what I will know a few years from now!
+The mentoring program not only provides opportunities to share valuable knowledge in a profession where the demand is constant, it also raises the profile of a position that is irreplaceable in today’s corporate environments.

 Executive Assistant - Biron Groupe Santé

 I have been an executive assistant for over 30 years.
 I recently left my job after 29 years at the same company in the financial industry.
-For the past 2 years, I have been in the health sector.
+For the past two years, I have worked in the health sector.
 I wanted a new challenge.
-We should not stay in our comfort zone when the desire to expand our horizons arises.
-You must be willing to go further and not be afraid of the unknown.
+We shouldn’t stay in our comfort zones when we feel the need to expand our horizons.
+You have to want to take the next step, and not be afraid of the unknown.

-I love the profession of assistant because of its complexity but also because of its ease.
+I love the profession of assistant for its complexity but also for its ease.
 It is an inspiring job that allows us to grow every day.
-You might think it is a routine job, but it is not.
-One minute everything is calm and the next it is chaos.
-Routine is rare, even if some tasks are repetitive, there is no such thing as a typical day.
+You might think it is a routine job, but it isn’t.
+One minute everything is calm, and the next it is chaos.
+Routine is rare, and even though some tasks are repetitive, there is no such thing as a typical day.

-The lack of succession made me want to get involved in the mentoring program.
+The lack of future assistants made me want to get involved in the mentoring program.
 People are reluctant to get into this profession because it is not well known.
-However, being the assistant to a CEO is a prestigious job in my opinion.
-It is a great career.
+However, being the assistant to a CEO is a prestigious job, in my opinion.
+It’s a great career.
 Nowadays, the assistant to the CEO does more than serve coffee and greet visitors.
 She is an integral part of the management team.
-She is the right hand of the leader and is an important asset to the team.
-She has access to privileged information and is trusted by her peers because she is known to be highly confidential.
+She is the leader’s right hand and an important member of the team.
+She has access to privileged information and is trusted by her peers because she is known for her ability to keep confidences.

 Executive Assistant - WSP

-After graduating as a laboratory technician, I decided to change careers and became an administrative assistant and then an administrative coordinator.
-This change was supposed to be a temporary steppingstone during my undergraduate degree, but this profession has turned into a real passion for me.
-From pharmaceutical to marketing and eventually landing in the financial field, I have learned a lot from this profession, and I enjoy every opportunity to learn and show my abilities.
+After graduating as a laboratory technician, I decided to change careers.
+I became an administrative assistant and then an administrative coordinator.
+It was supposed to be a temporary stepping stone during my undergraduate degree, but this profession turned into a real passion for me.
+From pharmaceuticals to marketing and eventually landing in the financial field, I have learned a lot from this profession, and I enjoy every opportunity to learn and demonstrate my abilities.

-I love this profession because it allows me to showcase my organizational and listening skills, my humanity, and my talent for organizing and handling priorities.
+I love this profession because it allows me to showcase my organizational and listening skills, my human side and my talent for organizing and juggling priorities.

-At the beginning of my professional life, I would have liked to have had someone to guide me through my career.
-I was fortunate to have a great manager early in my career to help me understand the dynamics of different types of businesses, she made me confident in my strengths and helped me work on my weaknesses.
-I would like to do the same for a junior assistant just starting out in the profession and possibly help them avoid a few pitfalls and ease their progression.
-Simply and humbly give back!
+At the beginning of my professional life, I would have liked to have someone to guide me through my career.
+I was fortunate to have a great manager early in my career to help me understand the dynamics of different types of businesses; she gave me confidence in my strengths and helped me work on my weaknesses.
+I would like to do the same for a junior assistant just starting out in the profession and possibly help them avoid a few pitfalls and ease their way.
+Simply and humbly put, to give back!

 Executive Assistant - Exceldor

-I worked in the media industry (Radio-Canada, Astral Media and Bell Media) as a sales coordinator and sales and management assistant before moving on to the real estate industry (Oxford Real Estate Group) as an executive assistant.
-I am still an executive assistant today, but I work in the agri-food industry with the management team of Exceldor cooperative.
-Simultaneously, I am pursuing university studies in administration (management).
+I worked in the media industry (Radio-Canada, Astral Media and Bell Media) as a sales coordinator and sales and management assistant before moving on to the real-estate industry (Oxford Real Estate Group) as an executive assistant.
+I am still an executive assistant today, but now I work in the agri-food industry with the Exceldor Cooperative management team.
+At the same time, I am pursuing university studies in business administration (management).

-I want to be involved as a mentor to promote a positive image of our profession so that a new generation can see the possibilities that this field offers.
-Such a position can offer a stimulating career, a daily life far from routine and a lot of challenges!
+I want to be a mentor and to promote a positive image of our profession so that a new generation can see the possibilities that this field offers.
+A position like this can provide an exciting career, a day-to-day life that is far from routine, and a whole lot of challenges!